gaia-platform/gaia-docs/articles/apps-relationships.md

 # Relationships

-In the example DDL, we had a bunch of relationships.
-The relationships are reflected in the generated classes the same way other columns are.
+In the example DDL, we declare relationships that link the tables.
+The relationships are reflected in the generated classes the manner as other columns in the table.

 These are our relationships: